argoproj/argo-workflows/docs/rest-api.md

 > v2.5 and after

-Since version v2.5 Argo Workflows ships with a server that provide more features and security that before.
+Since version v2.5 Argo Workflows ships with a server that provide more features and security than before.

 The server can be configured with or without client auth (`server --auth-mode client`).
 When it is disabled, then clients must pass their Kubeconfig base 64 encoded in the HTTP `Authorization` header: